-Navigating the tough questions from your foster children
+Navigating the tough Foster care questions

 There is a lot of tough questions in foster care.
 Questions from the agency to get approved, questions from friends and family who don’t understand why you would put yourself through this, and most importantly questions from the kids in your care.